hgducharme/SQL-Basics/the_join_family_operators/outer_join.md

 FROM Movie FULL OUTER JOIN Review USING(mID);
 ```

-We would then get a table of results in return will all the values for each column even the ones that are `null`.
+We would then get a table of results in return with all the values for each column even the ones that are `null`.